Betty Price (arts advisor): Early career

-Upon graduating with her degree, Price upskilled her first year in Norman, Oklahoma, teaching at two separate schools every day.
-Her second year, Price coached second grade in Del City, Oklahoma and her husband, Norris, began his career in real estate.
-After two years of teaching, Price was pregnant with her first child and then started teaching piano lessons while she raised her new born.
-When a neighborhood friend of the family, John L. Garrett, was elected to the Oklahoma Senate in 1964, Price went to work for him as a typist.
-As she began to bring artwork into the office, other senators came to her asking for art for their office.
-This led to a friendship with former governor George Nigh, lieutenant-governor at the time, which allowed her to work part-time for him.
+Upon graduation, Price upskilled her first year in Norman, Oklahoma, teaching at two separate schools every day.
+During her second year, Price coached second grade in Del City, Oklahoma, and her husband, Norris, began his career in real estate.
+After teaching for two years, Price became pregnant with her first child.
+She left school teaching and began teaching piano lessons while she raised her newborn.
+When a neighbor, John L. Garrett, was elected to the Oklahoma Senate in 1964, Price went to work for him as a typist.
+She began to bring artwork into the office.
+Other senators came to her, asking for art for their offices.
+This led to a friendship with former governor George Nigh, lieutenant-governor at the time.

 Oklahoma Arts Council

-Price began to work as a secretary for lieutenant-governor George Nigh and also as an artist.
+Price began to work as a secretary and artist for lieutenant-governor George Nigh.
 Price painted all of the state emblems along with other projects as directed by Nigh.
 During legislative sessions, Price would take a week off and participate in the Festival of the Arts in Oklahoma City.
 At this festival, Price met the director of the Oklahoma Arts Council (then called the Oklahoma Arts and Humanities Council), and he asked her to work for them full-time.
 In 1974, Price joined the Oklahoma Arts Council as the public information director and State Capitol liaison.
-Price began contracting artists to bring more artwork into the Capitol.
-In 1983, Price became the executive director for the Oklahoma Arts Council after the five men that were directors retired.
+Price began contracting artists to bring more artwork to the Capitol.
+In 1983, Price became the executive director of the Oklahoma Arts Council.

-As the director, Price's main goal was to increase awareness and funding for the arts all over the state of Oklahoma.
+As director, Price's main goal was to increase awareness of and funding for the arts across the state of Oklahoma.
 Price helped to expand the position with her interest in the visual arts and the Capitol.
 She was able to get legislation written to establish a Capitol Preservation Commission.

-The Oklahoma Arts Council was the first state agency to go online with the coming of the technological age due to Price's staff, which allowed the public a greater chance to get involved with the arts.
+The Oklahoma Arts Council was the first state agency to go online, which gave the public a greater chance to get involved with the arts.
 Price was made responsible for commissioning artwork and murals that improved the bare Capitol walls.
-Price aided in the commissioning of Mike Larsen to paint "Flight of the Spirit," a mural painted on the rotunda that honored all five of Oklahoma's American Indian world-class ballerinas.
+Price helped commission Mike Larsen, who painted "Flight of the Spirit," a mural on the rotunda that honored all five of Oklahoma's American Indian world-class ballerinas.
 Five years later, the ballerinas were brought back to the Capitol to be named Cultural Treasures, an award developed during Price's time as Director of the Arts Council.
-Galleries were also created in the State Capitol during Price's time in the council.
-A gallery on the first floor is reserved for changing exhibits, another for photography, and in 2008 a gallery for the State Art Collection has named the Betty Price gallery in her honor.
+Galleries were also created in the State Capitol during Price's time on the council.
+A gallery on the first floor is reserved for changing exhibits, another for photography, and, in 2008, a gallery for the State Art Collection was named the Betty Price Gallery in her honor.